yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 === TODO

 [ ] Spline sampling interior in non grid pattern
-[ ] Allow the inspector to show all outputs/inputs
-[ ] ALlow to filter rows in the instpector
+[ ] There is but where transforms seems to be updating the input [ ] ALlow to filter rows in the instpector
 [ ] Add noise to position
 [ ] Math Node.
 Should hide/not require some inputs when not needed.
 Like Abs